Lunarmagpie/aporia/README.md

 You have to disable whatever display manager is running as well.

+# Openrc
+Currently I don't support openrc.
+If know how to support openrc please make a PR!

 # Usage
 To have ascii art you must put a file in `/etc/aporia/NAME.ascii`.
 Name can be whatever you want.
 It doesn't matter.
 The file must follow the format of the example file `examples/luna.ascii`.
 Be careful not to make an error!